 Adric listens in on the conversation.

-Sue: If Adric had a cape and mask, he’d be Robin.
+Sue: If Adric had a cape and mask, he could be Robin.

 And then the ennui sets in.

-Sue: It looks good, the direction is good, the acting is alright… It’s just… boring.
+Sue: It looks good, the direction is good, the acting is okay.
+It’s just… boring.
 There isn’t enough action.
-I bet the kids were bored shitless.
-I think I miss Romana, too.
+I bet any kids watching this were bored shitless.
+I miss Romana, too.
 She would have sorted this out ages ago.

 The Doctor, Adric and Tremas are rounded up by the Fosters.

-Sue: For a planet that’s supposed to be peaceful, they are very heavily armed.
+Sue: For a planet that’s supposed to be peaceful, this lot are very heavily armed.

-The episode concludes with the Melkur promising Kassia that more is yet to come.
+The episode concludes with the Melkur promising more to come.

 Sue: We’re already halfway through this story, mate!
 Get a ****ing move on!

-The Doctor and his companions are placed in a cell.
+The Doctor and his companions are confined to a cell.

-Sue: I hate it when the sonic screwdriver conveniently doesn’t work.
+Sue: I hate it when the sonic screwdriver conveniently doesn’t work like that.
 Why draw attention to the fact?
-Just pretend that he’s left it behind in the TARDIS.
+Just say you’ve left it behind in the TARDIS.
 He’s always doing that.
 This just makes his sonic look shit.

-The Consuls of Traken gather to discuss the state of play.
+The Consuls of Traken gather to discuss the current state of play.

 Sue: Oh great, another ****ing meeting.
 That’s just what this story needs.

-Nyssa rescues the Doctor and her father but she still fails to elicit a response from Sue.
+Even though Nyssa rescues the Doctor and her father, she still fails to elicit a response from Sue.

 Sue: This is a typical Part Three.
 Lots of running around and not much happening.
 I don’t have anything else to say.

-As the meeting draws to a close, Sue is struggling to stay awake.
+As the meeting draws to a close, Sue is clearly struggling to stay awake.

-Sue: It’s two o’clock in the afternoon and I can feel my eyes getting heavy.
-I’ve seen recons that move faster than this.
+Sue: I’ve seen recons that move faster than this.

 Me: Come on, love.
 We’re almost there.

-Sue: Did I miss anything?
+Sue: Did I miss anything important?
 I bet I didn’t.

-Me: They are going to choose a new Keeper.
+Me: They’re going to choose a new Keeper.